 He worked with Paul Gardner, a commercial winery owner, to build a membrane housing and prepare for the 2013 winemaking season.
-Using his invention on white and rosé wines would be straightforward, but red wine fermentations posed challenges due to the need for cap management while still keeping the headspace gas tight.
-Solutions were developed and more was learned.
-As with any testing, as questions were answered others were created.
-Unfortunately, the 2013 winemaking season was a bust as the membranes froze during shipping making them useless.
+Using his invention on white and rosé wines would be straightforward, but red wine fermentations posed unique challenges, due to the need for cap management while still keeping the headspace gas tight.
+Solutions were developed, and more was learned.

-Undaunted, in 2014 Jones flew to Europe and personally brought back four membrane sheets.
+In 2014, Jones sourced a promising membrane, flew to Europe and personally brought back four sheets.
 These membranes were used during many trial experiments to test the theory that concentrating aroma in the headspace could reliably translate into retention of aroma in the finished wine.
 Without exception, the experiments were successful — it was now time to test larger wine volumes.

-In 2015, two hollow fibre membrane modules were obtained.
-This configuration allowed for a large membrane surface area in a small footprint — thus they could handle larger CO2 volumes from larger fermentation volumes.
-In that year the first experiment on a small, commercial-size fermentation was conducted, using side by side 700 litre volumes of Pinot Gris.
+In 2015, a configuration that allowed for a large membrane surface area in a small footprint was developed, allowing for the handling of larger CO2 volumes from larger fermentation volumes.
+In that year, the first experiment on a small, commercial-size fermentation was conducted, using side-by-side 700 litre volumes of Pinot Gris.

-The protocol for all past and current trials is to have a large tank of wine or must which is ready for fermentation.
+The protocol for all AromaLoc trials is to have a large tank of wine or must ready for fermentation.
 Any adjustments are made to this entire volume, and it is inoculated with the desired yeast.
 It is then mixed and racked into two identical tanks which are fermented with the same parameters.
-One of the tanks is fitted with the prototype invention (experimental), and the other is allowed to vent CO2 in the conventional manner (control).
+One of the tanks is fitted with AromaLoc technology (experimental), while the other is allowed to vent CO2 in the conventional manner (control).

 Results from a Pinot Gris 2015 trial can be seen below.
 This tasting, like all others, was carried out by a tasting panel comprised of accredited industry professionals.

 Having succeeded in achieving aroma preservation, the issue of fusel alcohol retention presented a new challenge that needed to be resolved, without affecting retention of the beneficial aromas.
-It took a redesign of the machine to achieve this.
-Small-scale prototype machines were tested on wine kits and beer during the summer of 2017, and on local grapes in the fall of 2017.
-The results confirmed that the modifications were successful in enhancing desirable aromas and eliminating bitter aftertaste.
+This led to a re-design.
+The new machine was tested in 2017 — the modifications proved successful, resulting in the enhancement of desirable aromas, and the elimination of bitter aftertaste.

-Local 2018 trials in the Okanagan Valley were also a success, on fermentation volumes ranging from 18 litres to 2200 litres (see below).
+Okanagan Valley trials in 2018 were also successful, carried out on fermentation volumes ranging from 18 to 2200 litres.